fortinet-fortisoar/solution-pack-phishing-incident-management/docs/setup.md

 | File Content Extraction           | Required for the set of playbooks implementing file extraction use case |

 ### Prerequisites for Live Mode
-- MS Exchange/SMTP Connectors configured with your MS Exchange parameters (To send notifications and run remediation actions)
+- Exchange/SMTP Connectors configured with your Exchange parameters (To send notifications and run remediation actions)
-- AD Connector configured with your DC parameters (For users enrichment)
+- Active Directory Connector configured with your DC parameters (For users enrichment)
 - Cyber Threat Intelligence integrations for all types of indicators used in the use case.
 Indicators must be rated automatically either by the built-in Enrichment playbooks or any custom ones you might be using
 - Configured integration with FortiSIEM, FortiMail, FortiGate (For Threat Hunting and Incident Response)
 - Default Email Sender has to be set (So users would know from where the notifications origin)